JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q5582" title="Vincent van Gogh" aliases="Vincent van Gogh's">
 <param ve-entity eid="Q170571" title="still life">
 <param ve-entity eid="Q48292" title="Artles">
 In this still life, Vincent van Gogh explores the expressive capacity of floral forms and the color yellow by showing an arrangement of more than a dozen sunflowers.
 The disparate shapes of their radiant ocher, mustard, and yellow-orange flower heads indicate that the plants were harvested at different stages of their life cycle.
 Two _Helianthus annuus_ flowers, at top left and center, have shed ray florets and produced seeds, whereas their counterparts—a double-flower mutant now known as "teddy bear"—are still vigorous.
-Van Gogh painted this and six other depictions of sunflowers in the summer of 1888, after relocating to Arles, France, in February.[^ref21] Energized by the warm light of the Provençial spring and summer, Van Gogh brought a renewed vigor to his painting practice and his aristic engagements with plants that he saw growing there,
+Van Gogh painted this and six other depictions of sunflowers in the summer of 1888, after relocating to Arles, France, in February.[^ref21] Energized by the warm light of the Provençial spring and summer, Van Gogh brought a renewed vigor to his painting practice and, as manifest in this work, his aristic engagements with plants that bloomed locally.
 <param ve-image fit="contain" primary url="https://upload.wikimedia.org/wikipedia/commons/f/fe/Vincent_van_Gogh_-_Sunflowers_%281888%2C_National_Gallery_London%29.jpg" title="Vincent van Gogh, _Sunflowers_, 1888, National Gallery, London">
 <param ve-image fit="contain" primary url="https://upload.wikimedia.org/wikipedia/commons/5/59/Helianthus_annuus_%28cultivar%29_02.jpg" title="_Helianthus annuus_ double flower mutant known as "teddy bear," attributed to Kor!An (Корзун Андрей), Wikimedia Commons">
 <param ve-image fit="contain" url="https://raw.githubusercontent.com/kristanmhanson/plant-humanities/develop/images/sunflower_vangogh_yellow_house_VGM.jpg" title="Vincent van Gogh, _The Yellow House (The Street)_, 1888, Van Gogh Museum, Amsterdam (Vincent van Gogh Foundation)">